MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 Note that Teams allows you to invite people outside your organization to meetings.
 This does not require federation or guest access to be configured.

-## External access
+## Federation

 Use federation when you need to find, call, chat, and set up meetings with people outside your organization who use Teams, Skype for Business (online or on premises) or Skype.

-Federation is configured using the Teams external access settings.
-By default, federation is enabled.
+Federation is configured using the Teams *external access* settings.
+By default, federation is enabled for all domains.
 You can restrict federation by allowing or blocking specific domains or by turning it off.

 ![Screenshot of external access settings](media/external-access-federation-settings.png)